anchore/webinar-demo/docs/02-visibility.md

 ```
 Try for yourself with the centos repo in the docker.io registry.

-Set up a subscription to new tag updates for the centos repo from the docker registry.
+Set up a subscription to new tag updates for the centos repo from the container registry.
 Then submit a bunch of images and checkout the "Event's & Notifications Web" UI.

 ```bash